-The applicant has proposed to replace the existing shingle roof with a metal roof.
-The proposed metal roof is consistent with similar roof products used on proximate structures (see exhibits submitted by the applicant).
-The proposed alteration to the structure is consistent with the qualities of structures within the Historic Overlay District, and with existing metal roofing materials on a portion of the structure.
+The applicant has proposed to build a new single-family residence.
+The proposed structure is consistent with the character of proximate structures (see exhibits and construction drawings submitted by the applicant).
+Staff finds the proposed structure would be consistent with the qualities of structures within the Historic Overlay District which the District seeks to protect.